 What is Coupon Rate?

-The coupon rate is the amount of annual interest income paid to a bondholder based on the face value of the bond.
+The coupon rate is the amount of annual interest income paid to a bondholder, based on the face value of the bond.
 Government and non-government entities issue bonds to raise money to finance their operations.
 When a person buys a bond, the bond issuer promises to make periodic payments to the bondholder, based on the principal amount of the bond, at the coupon rate indicated in the issue certificate.
-The issuer makes annual interest payments until maturity, when the bondholder’s initial investment, the face value (or “par value”) of the bond is returned to the bondholder.
+The issuer makes periodic interest payments until maturity, when the bondholder’s initial investment, the face value (or “par value”) of the bond is returned to the bondholder.

 The formula for calculating the Coupon Rate is as follows: